SanjayKrishnas/CS188_Final_Project/README.md

-Certainly!
-Here's a comprehensive `README.md` tailored for your repository:

----

 # CS188 Final Project: Imitation Learning for Square Assembly

 This repository contains the final project for UCLA's CS188: Introduction to Robotics (Spring 2025).
 The project focuses on solving the Robosuite Square Assembly task using imitation learning techniques.